raitonoberu/aikido-voting/README.md

 # Aikido Voting

-A module for making group decisions on the Aikido Portal, still very much a work in progress.
+A module for making group decisions on the Aikido Portal.

 ## Description